.

-CANCER IS A SEVERELY UNADDRESSED EMERGING PUBLIC
+CANCER IS A SEVERELY UNADDRESSED PUBLIC HEALTH PROBLEM IN AFRICA

 People of African ancestry across the globe, whether in Brazil, the Caribbean, United States, Europe, etc. or Africa, are disproportionately affected by cancer.
 On the Continent, the occurrence of cancer varies remarkably from that of the West.
 The types of cancer, the stage of diagnosis, the sex of patients, and the age at which patients are diagnosed all differ, with incidence and mortality rates being much higher.